 #4 – MACD + TRIX indicator

-Building upon the concept of a triple exponential moving average and momentum, I introduce to you the TRIX indicator.
+Building upon the concept of a triple exponential moving average and momentum, we introduce to you the TRIX indicator.

-The TRIX is a nice pairing with the MACD because it is an oscillator, but more importantly, it is a momentum oscillator.
+The TRIX is a nice pairing with the MACD stock indicator because it is an oscillator, but more importantly, it is a momentum oscillator.
 To learn more about the TRIX, please read this article.

 This time, we are going to match crossovers of the moving average convergence divergence formula and when the TRIX indicator crosses the zero level.
 When we match these two signals, we will enter the market and await the stock price to start trending.

 This strategy gives us two options for exiting the market:

-- Exiting the market when the MACD makes a cross in the opposite direction
+Exiting the market when the MACD stock indicator makes a cross in the opposite direction

 This is the tighter and more secure exit strategy.
 We exit the market right after the trigger line breaks the MACD in the opposite direction.

-- Exiting the market after the MACD makes a cross, followed by the TRIX breaking the zero line
+Exiting the market after the MACD stock indicator makes a cross, followed by the TRIX breaking the zero line

-This is a riskier exit strategy because if there is a significant change in trend, we are in our position until the zero line of the TRIX is broken.
+This is a riskier exit strategy.
+If there is a significant change in trend, we are in our position until the zero line of the TRIX is broken.
 Since the TRIX is a lagging indicator, it might take a while for that to happen.